Tornado season may reach its peak in the spring months, but it lasts a lot longer than that and depends on where you live.

 In the U.S., tornado season tends to move northward from late winter to mid-summer.
 In Southern states, tornado season is typically from March to May.
 In the Southern Plains, it lasts from May to early June.
 On the Gulf Coast, tornadoes occur most often during the spring.
 And in the Northern Plains, Northern states and upper Midwest, peak season is June or July.

 The two regions with a disproportionately higher incidence of tornadoes are Florida and Tornado Alley.
-Florida's high tornado frequency is credited to their almost daily thunderstorms, as well as the many tropical storms and hurricanes that affect the Florida peninsula.
+Florida's high tornado frequency is credited to the area's almost daily thunderstorms, as well as the many tropical storms and hurricanes that affect the peninsula.

 Tornado Alley refers to a strip of land going north to south that covers the northern region of Texas, Oklahoma, Kansas, Nebraska, Iowa, the eastern edge of Colorado, southwest tip of South Dakota and the southern edge of Minnesota.
 Tornadoes in this area typically occur in the late spring.

-In the Gulf Coast region, Dixie Alley refers to West Tennessee, West Kentucky, North Mississippi and North Alabama.
+In the Gulf Coast region, Dixie Alley — which has been experiencing a growing number of storms — refers to West Tennessee, West Kentucky, North Mississippi and North Alabama.
 These states experience a significantly later tornado season that occurs in the late fall from October through December.